OCA/server-tools/base_import_odoo/README.rst

 If you don't fill in a remote ID, the addon will use the configured local ID for every record of the model (this way, you can for example map all users in the remote system to some import user in the current system).

-For fields that have a uniqueness constraint (like `res.users#login`), set the flag `unique`, then the import will generate a unique value for this field.
+For fields that have a uniqueness constraint (like `res.users#login`), create a field mapping if type `unique`, then the import will generate a unique value for this field.

+For models using references with two fields (like `ir.attachment`), create a field mapping of type `by reference` and select the two fields involved.
+The import will transform known ids (=ids of models you import) to the respective local id, and clean out the model/id fields for unknown models/ids.

 Usage
 =====